 Day One: Morning

-If everyone in your family is aged seven and up, take the fun to new heights at the Orlando Tree Trek Adventure Park.
-Your kids will love playing “Tarzan” as they climb nets, cross rope bridges, and soar through the air on a zip line.
+If everyone in your family is aged seven and up, take the fun to new heights at Orlando Tree Trek Adventure Park.
+The whole family can enjoy some much-needed family bonding in the great outdoors.
+From climbing nets and crossing rope bridges to soaring through the air on a zip line, the sky's the limit.

 Day One: Afternoon

-If you’re visiting Dinosaur World, plan to bring a picnic lunch with you and take your time exploring the park.
-Afterwards, you might want to head back to your accommodations for naptime.
-The excitement of seeing all the dinosaurs will tire little ones out!
+If you’re visiting Kennedy Space Center, plan to bring a picnic lunch with you and take your time exploring the complex.
+Afterward, you might want to head back to your accommodations for naptime.
+The excitement of seeing all the rockets, IMAX movies, and museum can tire the little ones out.

-If you opted for the Orlando tree Trek Adventure Park, you’ll have worked up quite an appetite from all that adrenaline.
-The Wildside BBQ Bar& Grill is located just a few miles from the park and offers plenty of filling options like burgers, steak, and sandwiches.
+If you opted for Orlando Tree Trek Adventure Park, you’ll have worked up quite an appetite from all that adrenaline.
+Some restaurants are open for dine-in but most have takeout if you'd prefer!
+Celebration Town Tavern is located just a few miles from the park and offers plenty of filling options like seafood, burgers, and tavern kid favorites.
+They also have plenty of outdoor seating where you can enjoy views of quaint downtown Celebration.

-After lunch, spend your afternoon at Kissimmee Go-Karts for some good old-fashioned family fun!
-Kids aged 11 and older can drive their own stock cars, while younger children can ride as passengers.
-(There is a minimum height requirement of 38 inches.)
+After lunch, spend your afternoon at Kissimmee Go-Karts for some exhilarating, old-fashioned fun.
+Kids 11 and older can drive their own stock cars, while younger children can ride as passengers.
+(There's a minimum height requirement of 38 inches.)
+This track is the longest in Central Florida at about a mile long!
+That leaves plenty of time to enjoy the rush with the whole family.

 Day One: Evening

 What’s the best way to keep kids entertained during dinner?
-With an epic show!
-The Medieval Times Dinner & Tournament is sure to be a big hit with your family.
-Enjoy a meal fit for royalty while your kids marvel as the Medieval Times’ famous knights joust and swordfight.
+With an epic show, of course.
+Medieval Times Dinner & Tournament is sure to be a big hit with your family.
+Enjoy a meal fit for royalty while your kids marvel at the famous knights' joust and sword fight.
 Animal lovers in the family will enjoy seeing the horses showcase the beautiful art of dressage with graceful jumps and promenades.
+Visiting in the near future?
+You can use code 25MT for 25% off your experience from now through December 31, 2020.
+Huzzah!

 Day Two: Morning